8parth/terraform-rails-architecture/README.md

-# Two Tier AWS Architecture with Terraform
+# Web Application AWS Architecture with Terraform

 ### What it does: